usnistgov/jarvis_leaderboard/docs/index.md

           Note: do not change filenames, e.g., replace dft with qmc etc., which will cause errors

-          After pressing eneter twice, you'll see the file content as `id,predictions`
+          After pressing eneter twice, you'll see the file content as `id,prediction`

           Just modify the predicting value to your model/measurement value

           Save the file (":wq!" and ":q!")

-          Add `metadata.json` and `run.sh` files to capture metadata and enhance reproducibility
+          Add `metadata.json` and `run.sh` files to capture metadata and enhance reproducibility.
+The metadata file must have at least your project_url and model_name info.
+The project_url couls be a publication/GitHub page etc.

           Note: An admin will run your `run.sh` to check if he/she can reproduce your benchmark